Notable People

 Jonathan Swan matters because he made insistence look like journalism rather than theater.
 He showed that the unglamorous follow-up remains one of the best tools a reporter has.

-That is not a small contribution in a media system that often mistakes the first answer for the only available answer.
+That contribution matters in a media system that often mistakes the first answer for the only available answer.